.BMP File Extension

 What is a BMP file?

 A BMP file is an image saved in the Bitmap (BMP) raster image format developed by Microsoft.
-It contains uncompressed image data that supports monochrome and color images at variable color bit depths, along with image metadata.
-BMP files are commonly used for storing 2D digital photos.
+It contains uncompressed image data that supports monochrome and color images at variable color bit depths and image metadata.
+Users commonly save digital photos as BMP files.

-Microsoft developed the BMP format, also known as the Device Independent Bitmap (DIB) format, to save images that would not be distorted when viewed on different devices.
+Microsoft developed the BMP format, also known as the Device Independent Bitmap (DIB) format, to save images that appear consistent across different devices.
 The BMP format begins with a file header, including the bitmap identifier, file size, width, height, data compression method (optional), color options, and bitmap data starting point.
-The header is followed by raw pixel image data and optional ICC Color Profile data.
+After the header, the format stores raw pixel image data and optional ICC Color Profile data.

-NOTE: Since BMP files are uncompressed, they may be large in size.
+NOTE: Since BMP files are uncompressed, they may be large.
 Therefore, the JPEG and PNG image formats are common alternatives to the BMP format for saving and transferring digital images.

 A large number of other image and graphics applications can be used to open BMP files:

 - Adobe Photoshop, available for Windows and macOS.

 - Adobe Illustrator, available for Windows and macOS.